CPunch/openpunk/content/journal/site-rewrite/index.md

 After deciding to get rid of my Hugo theme, I was forced to learn a lot more about Hugo than I had before.
 Writing my own [shortcodes](https://github.com/CPunch/openpunk/tree/main/layouts/shortcodes), [section parsers](https://github.com/CPunch/openpunk/tree/main/layouts/section), and of course the actual rendered HTML and CSS.

 [One such shortcode](https://github.com/CPunch/openpunk/tree/main/layouts/shortcodes/img.html) enables me to compress images into a more friendly format for your web browser automagically.
-This made sharing photos (and ultimately [/places/](/places)) a lot more intuitive and friendly for my servers bandwidth and yours!
+This made sharing photos a lot more intuitive and friendly for my servers bandwidth and yours!
 Having to compress my images manually is such a chore, but Hugo and this shortcode makes it as easy as adding

 ```md
 {{</* img image.png "q70 jpg" "alt-text" */>}}